Maxx2929494/Squre-root-of-matrix/README.md

 ## Dependencies

-This project relies on several Python libraries for data handling, visualization, and clustering.
+This project relies on several Python libraries for data handling and visualization.
 Make sure the following packages are installed:

 - `numpy`
 - `scipy`